rockymadden/canvas-lms-cloud/readme.md

 # Canvas LMS Cloud
 Automatically configure, deploy, and host the Canvas LMS on everything from a horizontally scaling, fault-tolerant, load balanced private cloud to a simple local virtual machine instance.
+Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.
+In such scenarios, a provider with DDoS mitigation is highly recommended (e.g. [SoYouStart](http://www.soyoustart.com/) or [OVH](https://www.ovh.com/)).

 ## Features
 * High availability, fault tolerant, and horizontal scaling design